-Applications for admission should be submitted to the Chair of the Education Department.
-Students must also have two faculty members submit Faculty Evaluation Forms that recommend the student for admission and must submit proof of current clearances as listed below.
+Applications for admission should be submitted to the Field Placement and Certification Compliance Coordinator.
+Students must also submit proof of current clearances as listed below.
 Review of applications may take up to six weeks after all requirements have been submitted.